TheMinester/Linux_Scripts/README.md

 Features:

-Gets the path of the directory it was executed in.
+Gets the path of the directory it was executed in.<br>
-Classic FOR loop, looping the number of times there are arguments.
+Classic FOR loop, looping the number of times there are arguments.<br>
-Uses variable substitution.
+Uses variable substitution.<br>

 ### **sort.sh**